elastisys/compliantkubernetes/docs/adr/0006-use-standard-kubeconfig-mechanisms.md

 ## Decision Drivers

-- Compliant Kubernetes needs to observe the Principle of Least Astonishment.
+- Welkin needs to observe the Principle of Least Astonishment.
-- Compliant Kubernetes needs to be compatible with various "underlying" vanilla Kubernetes tools.
+- Welkin needs to be compatible with various "underlying" vanilla Kubernetes tools.
-- Compliant Kubernetes needs to be usable with various tools "on top".
+- Welkin needs to be usable with various tools "on top".

 ## Considered Options